Codecademy/docs/content/java/concepts/errors/errors.md

   - 'paths/computer-science'
 ---

-In Java there are two subclasses of the java.lang.Throwable class, Errors and Exceptions.
-Errors are caused by illegal operations in the code that cause an abnormal state in the program.
-Exceptions refer to an abnormal or unexpected event that disrupts the flow of the program.
+In Java, there are two subclasses of the `java.lang.Throwable` class:

+- The `Error` class shows illegal operations in the code that cause an abnormal state in the program.
 An error is a serious abnormality in the program that the programmer should not try and `catch` during runtime.
+- The `Exception` class refers to an abnormal or unexpected event that disrupts the flow of the program.
 Exceptions are those conditions that a reasonable programmer might try to `catch`.

 ## Try Catch Syntax